gncnpk/MN511toCOT/README.md

 Run `python -m pipenv run python main.py` to start the application.

 ### Example Config
-This config connects to a TAK server instance via TLS (with a self-signed cert), pulls data and pushes CoT events every hour.
+This config connects to TAK server instance via TLS (with a self-signed cert), pulls data and pushes CoT events every hour.
+This will only push cameras and not road reports.

 `config.ini`
 ```ini